The Biggest '90s TV Teen Idols, Then and Now

 Priestley was also onboard for BH90210 and currently plays a detective on the Canadian series, Private Eyes.

 Brandy Norwood, or just Brandy, was well known to her teen fanbase before taking on the lead role of Moesha in 1996.
 Her 1994 debut album was a massive hit.

-This summer, Norwood released her new album, B7.
+In 2020, Norwood released her new album, B7.
 She was also recently a regular on the showbiz drama Star.

 Corin Nemec: Then